Bersuit Vergarabat

-Bersuit Vergarabat is an Argentine rock band that formed formally in 1987.
+Bersuit Vergarabat (Commonly referred to as La Bersuit) is an Argentine rock band that formed formally in 1987.

 History

 The previous name of the band (from 1987 to May 1989) was Henry y la Palangana.
 By the end of 1989, the band had changed name several times, adopting nonsensical names like "Ernios of arcabio", "Aparrata Vergi", "Seria Soneub" (Buenos Aires spelled backwards); but eventually settled on "Bersuit Vergarabat Van de ir" then keeping only "Bersuit Vergarabat" its most iconic name.

-After two albums of underground transgressor rock, the band began to experiment with Latin American rhythms such as cumbia, chacarera, candombe and cuartetazo.
-The lyrics, though, remained acid and critical with regard to political and social problems.
+After two albums of largely underground transgressor rock music, the band began to experiment with Latin American rhythms such as cumbia, chacarera, candombe and cuartetazo.
+The lyrics, though, remained acerbic, sardonic, and critical-leaning with regard to political and social problems.